CHAMPION316/Raiders_Fan_Quiz_Game/README.md

 - [Stackoverflow](https://stackoverflow.com/) for having answers when I need them.
 - [Google](https://google.com/) for being the best search engine in this day and age.
 - [YouTube](https://www.youtube.com/) for having some of the best channels when it comes to learning how to program.
+- [WDC](https://www.youtube.com/c/WebDevSimplified) for explaining code like no one else.